King Meets Senate's Permanent Office, Affirms Jordan Will Move Forward With Modernisation Despite Regional Challenges

+- King notes importance of stopping the Israeli war on Gaza, achieving comprehensive regional calm - his majesty stresses need to end unilateral measures targeting Palestinians, Jerusalem - King reaffirms Jordan's support for Syria in building free, independent, fully sovereign state - His Majesty says Jordan is discussing ways for cooperation in energy, water, trade, security with new authority in Damascus

-King Abdullah II on Sunday affirmed that Jordan is moving forward with modernisation despite regional challenges, noting the Senate's important role, in partnership with the House of Representatives and the government, in this regard.
+AMMAN - His Majesty King Abdullah on Sunday affirmed that Jordan is moving forward with modernisation despite regional challenges, noting the Senate's important role, in partnership with the House of Representatives and the government, in this regard.

-A royal court statement reads that during a meeting at Al Husseiniya Palace with the permanent office of the Senate which includes its president, his deputies, and assistants His Majesty stressed that Jordan continues to coordinate with Arab countries and allies on regional developments, to protect its interests and achieve regional stability.
+During a meeting at Al Husseiniya Palace with the permanent office of the Senate-which includes its president, his deputies, and assistants-His Majesty stressed that Jordan continues to coordinate with Arab countries and allies on regional developments, to protect its interests and achieve regional stability, according to a Royal Court statement.

-At the meeting, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, the King noted the importance of stopping the Israeli war on Gaza, and achieving comprehensive calm in the region.
+At the meeting, attended by HRH Crown Prince Hussein, the King noted the importance of stopping the Israeli war on Gaza, and achieving comprehensive calm in the region.

 His Majesty highlighted Jordan's efforts to sustain the flow of relief aid to Gaza, calling on the international community to step up the humanitarian response.